vacp2p/rfc/specs/waku/v2/waku-relay.md

 The `subscribe` field MUST contain a boolean, where 1 means subscribe and 0 means unsubscribe to a topic.

 The `topicid` field MUST contain the topic.

+## Security Analysis
+- In order to accomdoate message anonymity, `relay` protocol follows `NoSign` policy due to which the `from`, `signature` and `key` fields of the `Message` MUST be left empty by the message publisher.
+The reason is that each of these three fields alone count as PII for the message author.

 ## Changelog